Resources>Growth And Scaling>Channel Mix for Faster Fundraises: A Growth Channel Strategy for Startups

 These metrics can materially shape how investors think about your revenue quality.

-Three 30-day channel experiments founders can run now
+What 30-day channel experiments can founders run now?

 If you need channels to accelerate fundraising, investors respond well to disciplined, time-boxed experiments.
 The best ones create a measurable result and a clean narrative.